 Lake Como and the Alps, Italy (triptych)

 The idea of painting a diptych came to me when I realized that a wider than usual format was required to capture everything I wanted in the Scottish landscape.
 I needed even more scope for the magnificent view of ‘Lake Como and the Alps’ (above) that surrounded the Bed & Breakfast my husband and I found in Bellagio, Italy.
 So I put that on a triptych of three separate postcards – sent, of course, to three friends who knew each other and used my cards as an excuse to get together in my absence.

 With a little artistic license it is possible to rearrange things, telescope the perspective, or even look around a corner!
 That’s what I did to create this view of London (below), composed from photos taken from a cruise boat on the Thames: by the time the boat gets past St. Paul’s and Tower Bridge, the Houses of Parliament have in fact disappeared around a bend in the river.

 Why Paint Postcards?

-So, besides the painter’s privilege of including exactly what you want in a picture, why paint your own postcards?
+So, besides painter’s privilege of including exactly what you want in a picture, why paint your own postcards?
 There are several good reasons: Painted postcards are more personal – like a gift you can send someone special.
 You can tailor the content, and even the colors you use, to the recipient.
 When I painted Mt.
-Kirinyaga (left), there were all sorts of brilliant possibilities – flame trees, poinsettias, canna lilies – to contrast with the desolate moorlands surrounding the extinct volcano.
+Kirinyaga (below), there were all sorts of brilliant possibilities – flame trees, poinsettias, canna lilies – to contrast with the desolate moorlands surrounding the extinct volcano.